When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Are there any donuts safe for cats?

 No. Though a bite or two of a plain donut may not cause much harm, donuts of any variety are unsuitable for kitties to eat.
-They do not offer them anything they need nutritionally and introduce things like high sugar and carbohydrates, which are tough to digest.
+They do not offer anything they need nutritionally and introduce things like high sugar and carbohydrates, which are tough to digest.

-Purr parents love their feline family members and want to do what is right for them.
+Cat owners love their feline family members and want to do what is right for them.
 Sometimes, it may seem like the right thing to do when they are giving us that cute look or trying to sneak a bite of our food.
 Not all human foods are safe for feline consumption, and baked sweet treats are one of them.
 These treats do not hold nutritional value for humans and certainly do not have any benefit for felines.
 Try to avoid giving your cat these sweets if possible.
 If a kitty does eat a bite or two, this is not a medical emergency but is not something that owners should allow to happen often.
 Donuts contain a variety of ingredients, some of which can be incredibly toxic and harmful to animals.
 For this reason, it is best to avoid sweets and offer your kitty a tasty meat-based treat alternative instead.